For Employees & Individuals — Your Path Back to Work

 DUI / OUI Evaluations

 Court-required substance abuse evaluations following a DUI or OUI charge.
-I provide a thorough clinical assessment and written report accepted by CT and MA courts.
+I provide a thorough clinical assessment and written report accepted by CT, MA & VT courts.

 Court-Ordered Evaluations